jc4883/AnimationDemo/README.md

 # CSS Demo

-Background
+##Background

-CSS is a showcase of interesting effects using CSS, SCSS, Bootstrap, JavaScript, and jQuery.
-Exploring cutting edge CSS technologies, especially CSS Grid, CSS Flexbox, and keyframes, solidified my understanding of how to embed sturdy, practical page layouts and animations into my web applications.
+CSS Demo is a showcase of interesting effects using CSS, SCSS, Bootstrap, JavaScript, and jQuery.
+Exploring some of these cutting edge technologies, particularly CSS Grid, CSS Flexbox, and keyframes, solidified my understanding of embedding sturdy, practical page layouts and animations into my web applications.

-Features
+##Features

 CSS Demo has four effects.

-Effect 1 - Dropdown Menus
+###Effect 1 - Dropdown Menus
 The first is a collection of dropdown menus that exhibits unique dropping animations.
 They look as follows:

 ![](effect1.gif)